huggingface/hub-docs/.github/ISSUE_TEMPLATE/bugs.md

 A clear and concise description of what you want to happen.

 **Additional context**
-Add any other context or screenshots about the feature request here.
-Please share details such as browser when it's relevant.
+Add any other relevant context or screenshots here.
+Please share details such as browser when appropriate.